Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Fidelity-Based Identification of the Valid Operating Regime

-The objective is to determine a LO operating point at which the reduced analytical model accurately reproduces the steady-state behavior of the full Lindblad system within the perturbation region $\mathcal{R}$.
-This is achieved by maximizing the average quantum-state fidelity between the analytical and numerical steady states over $\mathcal{R}$.
+The objective is to identify a LO operating point at which the reduced analytical model accurately reproduces the steady-state response of the full Lindblad system over the small-signal operating region.
+Since the received RF signals act as small perturbations around the LO operating point, only the LO Rabi frequencies are optimized, while the received RF Rabi frequencies are treated as perturbations within the neighborhood $\mathcal{R}$.